 This chapter describes preparatory tasks that you must perform in developing your Fusion web application so that you can integrate an Excel workbook with the finalized application.
-This chapter also describes how you configure an Excel workbook before you add Oracle ADF functionality, using the tools provided in the Oracle ADF Desktop Integration module.
+This chapter also describes how you configure an Excel workbook before you add Oracle ADF functionality, using the tools provided in the ADF Desktop Integration module.

-- Section 4.1, "Introduction to Preparing Your Integrated Excel Workbooks" - Section 4.2, "Adding Oracle ADF Desktop Integration to a Fusion Web Application" - Section 4.3, "Working with Page Definition Files for an Integrated Excel Workbook" - Section 4.4, "Preparing Your Workbook"
+- Section 4.1, "Introduction to Preparing Your Integrated Excel Workbooks" - Section 4.2, "Adding ADF Desktop Integration to a Fusion Web Application" - Section 4.3, "Working with Page Definition Files for an Integrated Excel Workbook' - Section 4.4, "Adding Integrated Excel Workbook to a Fusion Web Application"